 DHS funding could cover a majority of outdoor e quipment that is developmentally appropriate for the children served.
 If not related to expansion, DHS would consider this request as a health and safety need.
 Please articulate why the need impacts your ability to safely operate.

 Your slides used the phrase private/employer.
 Does that mean the private partners in the consortium, would they fill the role of a private entity?

+Yes

 As an in-home day care provider, what would my options for being able to purchase transportation for my school age kids?
 I am the only one running this daycare and all kids are preschool age and older.